Yankees vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette has recorded 57 hits with 10 doubles, eight home runs and 12 walks.
-He has driven in 28 runs with one stolen base.
+- Bichette has 10 doubles, eight home runs, 12 walks and 28 RBI (58 total hits).
+He's also stolen one base.

-- Bichette has recorded at least one hit in two straight games.
-In his last five games he is hitting .263 with a double, three walks and four RBI.
+- Bichette will look for his fourth straight game with a hit in this contest.
+During his last five outings he is hitting .300 with a double, three walks and four RBI.

 Bichette Recent Games